 Methadone Has Been Used To Treat Addiction For Years

-There are a lot of myths people believe about methadone treatment, one of which is that it’s a new drug.
-Methadone may seem like a relatively new drug treatment, but it’s actually been used to treat heroin addiction for decades.
+There are a lot of myths about methadone treatment, one of which is that it’s a new drug.
+Methadone may seem like relatively new drug treatment, but it’s actually been used to treat heroin addiction for decades.

-Doctors Vincent Dole and Marie Nyswander pioneered what was known as methadone maintenance treatment (MMT) for opiates back in the 1960s.
+Doctors Vincent Dole and Marie Nyswander pioneered what was known as a methadone maintenance treatment for opiates in the 1960s.

 MMT changed the lives of the test subjects.
 Alleged lifelong addicts were able to stop their habits, reconcile with family members, work, and generally get their lives back in order.